kaladkaren/my-cheat-sheet/README.md

         _extension=mcrypt_

 Step 5: Now restart the XAMPP server to see the effects.
 You can also go to the PHPInfo(by clicking on admin in XAMPP) page to verify the installation.

+### Get SSL Private Key from pfx file
+1. Take the file you exported (e.g. certname.pfx) and copy it to a system where you have OpenSSL installed.
+Note: the *.pfx file is in PKCS#12 format and includes both the certificate and the private key.
+2. Run the following command to export the private key: openssl pkcs12 -in certname.pfx -nocerts -out key.pem -nodes
+3. Run the following command to export the certificate: openssl pkcs12 -in certname.pfx -nokeys -out cert.pem
+4. Run the following command to remove the passphrase from the private key: openssl rsa -in key.pem -out server.key